The Girlie Show (concert tour): Concert synopsis

-The Studio 54 act began with "Express Yourself"; a distorted voice from off-stage claimed "I'm gonna take you to a place you've never been before".
-Then, Madonna descended from the ceiling on a giant disco ball, wearing a blond afro wig, 1970's style halters and royal blue Bell-bottom pants.
-She was joined by Haris and De Lory in similar outfits.
-The end of the performance was connected to the next song, "Deeper and Deeper", which featured a male member from the audience jumping onstage, seemingly trying to dance with a startled Madonna, ripping off his tearaway pants and revealing himself as one of the dancers from the show.
-"Why's It So Hard" saw Madonna simulating an orgy with all the dancers, while "In This Life", the act's final song, saw her singing alone on the stage as the pierrot watched from afar.
-The show's second interlude, "The Beast Within", featured two men doing an apocalyptic dance with sexual overtones as Madonna, from off-stage, recited the lyrics.
+The Studio 54 segment began with "Express Yourself", introduced by a distorted voice declaring, "I'm gonna take you to a place you’ve never been before".
+Madonna descended from the ceiling atop a giant disco ball, wearing a blond afro wig and 1970s-style halter top and bell-bottoms, joined by Haris and De Lory in matching outfits.
+The transition into "Deeper and Deeper" featured a staged interruption by an apparent audience member who leapt onstage and was revealed as one of the dancers.
+"Why's It So Hard" escalated into an orgy-like performance, while "In This Life" brought the act to a close with Madonna alone onstage, watched from a distance by the pierrot.
+An interlude titled "The Beast Within" followed, featuring two male dancers performing an apocalyptic routine as Madonna recited the song's lyrics from offstage.